January 2025

 HAPPY NEW YEAR from your Astronomy Calendar

 This event is in your calendar because at some point you subscribed to Canton Becker’s moon and astronomical events calendar.
-If you are reading this and you do not see any moon phases in 2025, you may need to resubscribe.
-If you use Google Calendar I strongly recommend you un-subscribe and re-subscribe each year as that service tends to not update itself very well.
+If you are reading this on January 1, 2026 and you ONLY see moon/solstice/equinox events from this point forward, you may need to resubscribe:

 https://cantonbecker.com/astronomy-calendar/